oceanbase/oceanbase/docs/ide-settings.md

 The number of OceanBase code is pretty huge and OceanBase can't be compiled under Mac or Windows, so we recommend that download the code on the remote server, and start VSCode to access the code under the remote server.

-# config ccls on remote server
+# Config ccls on Remote Server

 **Attention**
 The following `/path/to` just means the path example, please replace it with your real path.